Dr. Elena Valdameri

 Enlarged view: elena

-My first monograph, external pageIndian Liberalism between Nation and Empire: The Political Life of Gopal Krishna Gokhale, was published by Routledge in 2022.
+My first monograph, external page Indian Liberalism between Nation and Empire: The Political Life of Gopal Krishna Gokhale, was published by Routledge in 2022.
 Based on my doctoral project, this political biography situates the Indian nationalist reformer Gopal Krishna Gokhale (1866-1915) in a transnational context and contributes to enriching the understanding of the Indian anticolonial movement as being influenced since its early phase by global constellations.
 Engaging with debates on the tensions inherent in liberalism and nationalism, the book provides a nuanced reassessment of Gokhale’s vision of the nation that had a lasting impact on the socio-political context of India in the following decades, well into independence.
+Influenced by my more recent research on the history of the body, I have co-edited the volume external page Bodies beyond Binaries in Colonial and Postcolonial Asia (Leiden University Press, 2024).
+This book brings together a range of contributions from established and emerging scholars working on different Asian regional and transregional foci and exploring the making of knowledge, cultural constructions, and ‘techniques’ of the body.

 After completing my doctoral studies at the State University of Milan, I taught History of South Asia and Southeast Asia at the University of Pavia, and I was junior fellow at M.S.
 Merian – R. Tagore International Centre of Advanced Studies 'Metamorphoses of the Political' (ICAS:MP) in Delhi and at the Max Weber Kolleg in Erfurt.
-At ETH, I teach courses that deal with the history of women and the body, technology and development, citizenship and biopolitics in the age of colonialism, decolonisation and globalisation, in particular in Asia and Africa.
+At ETH, I teach courses that deal with the history of women and the body, technology and development, gender and science, citizenship and biopolitics in the age of colonialism, decolonisation and globalisation, in particular in Asia and Africa.

-Research project
+Research projects